Nicotine pouch: United States

 In 2021, the American College of Chest Physicians (CHEST) and other health organizations urged the US Food and Drug Administration (FDA) to address regulatory gaps related to synthetic nicotine products, including nicotine pouches, citing concerns about youth usage and public health impact.
+The US Food and Drug Administration (FDA) has extended its oversight to nicotine pouches under the Family Smoking Prevention and Tobacco Control Act, requiring manufacturers to submit Premarket Tobacco Product Applications (PMTAs) for approval.